kat-ushka/devops-with-kubernetes-course/Exercise 2.06/README.md

           name: ping-pong
 ```

-# How to perform required flow
+## How to perform required flow

 To perform exercise flow I did next steps:

-1. Opened shell and moved to this folder.
+1. Opened shell and moved to the project folder.
-2. Created docker images by running docker-compose with script:
+2. Checkout tag `Exercise_2.06`:
     ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_2.06
+    ```
+3. Moved to the exercise folder:
+    ```shell
+    cd Exercise\ 2.06
+    ```
+4. Created docker images by running docker-compose with script:
+    ```shell
     docker-compose build
     ```
-3. Pushed a new docker image to Docker Hub with a script:
+5. Pushed a new docker image to Docker Hub with a script:
     ```shell
     docker image push katushka/log-output:1.7
     ```
-4. Generated configmap from the source file:
+6. Generated configmap from the source file:
     ```shell
     kubectl create configmap logoutput-config-env-file -n log-output --from-env-file=../log-output/configs/env-file.properties
     ```
-5. Checked the generated configmap:
+7. Checked the generated configmap:
     ```shell
     kubectl get configmap logoutput-config-env-file -n log-output -o yaml
     ```
-6. Applied configs with script:
+8. Applied configs with script:
     ```shell
     kubectl apply -f manifests/
     ```
-7. After the pod was initialized opened http://localhost:8081 to see the generated string with 0 ping-pongs and a new message.
+9. After the pod was initialized opened http://localhost:8081 to see the generated string with 0 ping-pongs and a new message.
-8.